erbeeen/medtalk-web-app/README.md

 # MedTalk Web App
-A web application for maintaining a medicine catalog and patient medication scheduling with medicine analytics.
+A web application for maintaining medicine catalog and patient medication scheduling with medicine analytics.

 ## Setup
 Welcome!
 Before you run, make sure to install dependencies using